ChewKeanHo/AutomataCI/README.md

-### Native Continuous Integration (Native CI) Infrastructure
+### Native Continuous Integration (AutomataCI) Infrastructure
-This repository is governed by a native CI scripted using [Polygot Script](https://github.com/ChewKeanHo/PolygotScript) called `ci.cmd`.
+This repository is governed by an automation CI scripted using [Polygot Script](https://github.com/ChewKeanHo/PolygotScript) called `ci.cmd`.
+The technology behind is `AutomataCI` built specifically to operate using only the native OS functionalities (`POSIX Shell` for UNIX OSes and `PowerShell` for Windows OS).

+Generally, you **DO NOT** need to mess with the CI's core system housed in `automataCI/` directory.
+Your CI job recipes are housed in `src/.ci/` directory and AutomataCI will auto-detect and engage them immediately.

-If you are new and wanted to contribute, you may start off by following the breadcrumbs via commands starting from `automata/` directory where the developers housed their automated continuous development commands.
-As for operating the repository, among the commands available are:
+However, if you are new and wanted to contribute, you may start off by following the breadcrumbs or tracing via commands starting from your job recipe.
+The only 2 knowledge set required are:

+1. POSIX complaint shell scripting (not BASH)
+2. Windows' native PowerShell

+Otherwise, you should only use the following CI commands and work on your business inside `src/` directory

 #### `SETUP` - Setup the Tooling in Your Local Environment
 This is for setting up the necessary tooling (e.g. programming language's engine) and etc in your local environment.
+If you already setup before, you may not need this step.
 The command:

 ```
 # UNIX (MacOS, GNU, Linux)